Skip to content

 Detection Interval

-The time range for querying detection metrics.
-The available detection intervals vary depending on the detection frequency.
+Refers to the time range for querying detection metrics.
+The available detection interval options vary depending on the detection frequency.

 Detection Frequency Detection Interval (Dropdown Options)